neuroIov/Mini-App-Docs/Referral_Checklist.md

 3. Stats aggregation
 4. Code generation/validation

-When updating the referral system, ensure to:
+When updating the referral system, ensure to: @gokul
 1. Test all changes in development environment
 2. Verify chain integrity
 3. Check reward calculations